 Unfortunately, some physicians are not careful during surgical procedures.
 They get careless, complacent, distracted, or cut corners on patient safety, disregarding real danger or cramming surgeries into a day to maximize profits.
 Physician misconduct injures patients.

-At the Buchanan Firm, our Michigan anesthesia injury attorneys know the responsibility of medical professionals to patients.
+At the Buchanan Firm, our Grand Rapids injury attorneys know the responsibility of medical professionals to patients.
 If you or a loved one suffered a serious injury because of anesthesia, contact the Buchanan Firm today to discuss your case.
 Our combined legal-medical team has decades of success in medical malpractice cases, including anesthesia errors.
 We have medical professionals on staff to talk with you and immediately review your claim.
 Our team takes quick action to protect your legal rights.